 Hand Carved Cherry Burl

-Each bowl is individually carved and treated, highlighting the dark lines (spalting), water stains, and sensual wooden curves that reflect and remind us of nature’s never-ending transitions.
+Each vessel is individually carved and treated through a proprietary finishing process.
+Dark lines (spalting), water stains, and sensual wooden curves are highlighted, reflecting nature’s never-ending transitions.

-Jacobs’ bowls are an art form that highlight and share one of the earth’s most beautiful and natural resources, while preserving the relationship between human culture and the natural world.
+Jacobs’ vessels are an art form that highlight and share one of the earth’s most beautiful and natural resources, while preserving the relationship between human culture and the natural world.